naoty/Timepiece/README.md

 ## Installation

-SwiftCSV is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+Timepiece is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

 ```ruby
 platform :ios, "8.0"